C.6 Code generator messages

 Your statement seems dubious to the compiler.

-Warning: Unreachable code
+Warning: unreachable code

 You specified a construct which will never be executed.
 Example: